ecastrom/cv/research.md

 **"Collective Deliberation: Theory and Experiment"** (with Mikhail Freer and Cesar Martinelli)

 We provide a model of deliberative collective choice.
 In this setting, players start endowed with private information (evidence) about the uncertain state of the world.
 Players' payoffs depend on whether the collective choice matches the state of the world.
 The game consists of two stages: deliberation game and voting.
 An efficient outcome, in this case, is one where the collective choice is the same as one if all the evidence has been disclosed.
 We show that rational players always attain efficient outcomes in this game.
 However, if players are cursed, efficiency cannot be guaranteed.
 Moreover, for the cursed players, increasing the amount of information present may reduce the efficiency.
 We put these theoretical results to the test in the laboratory experiment.

+**"Patronage Networks and Favoritism in Colombian Public Procurement"** (with Hugo Diaz).

+We study the 2015 Colombian mayoral elections, we investigate favoritism in Latin America's public procurement using a unique dataset that combines information on campaign contributors with public procurement.
+We compare contracts awarded to firms donating to winning candidates with those supporting losing ones.
+Results indicate a clear bias towards campaign contributors.
+Furthermore, contracts from bureaucrats appointed in the mayor's initial year show more favoritism compared to those by career officials or previous administration appointees.
+We follow these firms to reveal the lasting impacts of this favoritism.

 **"Long-lasting behavioral effects of China's One-Child Policy"** (with Shan Gui and Binhui Xu)